 - Attend and respond to all customer enquiries regarding Pharmacovigilance and post marketing surveillance

-The section collaborates with other sections such as inspection and enforcement and medicines registration particularly if there is quality or safety issues to be addressed where regulatory actions needs to be undertaken.
+The section collaborates with other sections such as inspection and enforcement and medicines registration particularly if there is quality or safety issues to be addressed where regulatory actions need to be undertaken

-The section also collaborates with Communication and Public Education section in sensitizing the public on issues related to quality and safety of medicines using different social media platforms.
+The section also collaborates with the Communication and Public Education section in sensitizing the public on issues related to the quality and safety of medicines using different social media platforms.